eclipse-sumo/sumo/docs/web/docs/Specification/Persons.md

 arrival position.
 If an arrival position is given nevertheless it has to be inside the range of the stop.

+The positions of persons in a vehicle depend on the 'guiShape' parameter of the vehicle as well as it's dimensions.
+The offset between the front of the vehicle and the first passenger placement can be configured by adding `<param key="frontSeatPos" value="3.14"/>`to the vType definition of the vehicle.

 ## Walks

 Walks define a [pedestrian movement](../Simulation/Pedestrians.md).